All Episodes

 So maybe that's it.

-Maybe Carrie didn't sell it.
+Maybe Kerry didn't sell it.

 I think these guys have a problem.

-They've convinced everybody that America's Intel sources lie.
+They've convinced everybody that America's intel sources lie.

-Now they now they cite them.
+Now they cite them.

-You know, they everything these these clowns do has a consequence.
+Everything these clowns do has a consequence.

 And story is that he will have some remarks to some extent.

-Now, CBS says it'll be at 2 30.
+Now, CBS says it'll be at 2.30.

 I think it depends on when he gets tired of playing spades.